To Clip or not to Clip: the Dynamics of SGD with Gradient Clipping in High-Dimensions: Clipped homogenized SGD

-where $\M_t$ is a martingale which vanishes as $d \to \infty$, which is an example of the concentration of measure phenomenon seen throughout high-dimensional probability.
-Hence, we have a good deterministic approximation for the evolution of $q(\X_t)$ by setting $\M_t\equiv 0$.
+where $\M_t$ is a martingale term that vanishes as $d \to \infty$.
+This is an example of the concentration of measure phenomenon observed in high-dimensional probability.
+As a result, we obtain a good deterministic approximation for the evolution of $q(\X_t)$ by setting $\M_t \equiv 0$.

-\comm{This is minimal now} Based on this idea, we can construct a coupled system of ODEs which will describe the dynamics of the risk. \emph{A priori} this is an infinite system of ODEs, but this difficulty can be avoided through the use of the resolvent formalism $R(z;\K) = (\K - z\Id)^{-1}$ for $z \in \C$.
-Consider